DataBiosphere/terra-workspace-manager/README.md

 The test base classes can be found in `src/test/java/bio/terra/workspace/common/`.

-The current inheritance for unit test base classes looks like this:
+The current inheritance for Spring Boot unit test base classes looks like this:
-- `BaseTest` - the base class for unit and connected tests
+- `BaseSpringBootTest` - the base class for Spring Boot unit and connected tests
-  - `BaseUnitTestMocks` - the base set of mocks shared by all unit tests
+  - `BaseUnitTestMocks` - the base set of mocks shared by all Spring Boot unit tests
     - `BaseUnitTest` - enables the right test tags and profiles for unit testing
       - `BaseUnitTestMockDataRepoService` - adds one more mock; used in one unit test
       - `BaseUnitTestMockGcpCloudContextService` - adds one more mock; used by several tests